Cinnamon Raisin Sourdough

 If you’ve got leftover sourdough, you’ve got serious willpower!
 There are a couple of ways to store sourdough bread to help prolong its quality after cutting.

 Your sourdough loaf can also be frozen.
-To freeze sourdough, cool the loaf to room temperature, then tightly wrap it in plastic wrap, slide it into a bread bag, seal it up and stick it in the freezer for 1-2 months.
+To freeze sourdough bread, cool the loaf to room temperature, then tightly wrap it in plastic wrap, slide it into a bread bag, seal it up and stick it in the freezer for 1-2 months.
 To use after freezing, remove the loaf from the freezer, unwrap and allow it to come to room temperature (1 -2 hours) before slicing and enjoying.

 📖 Printable Recipe